DAS Graduate School

 The individual artistic practice is the point of departure and will be the guiding thread of the course design.
 This non-residential programme comprised of seminars, residencies and individual mentoring facilitates the development of an intensive and sustained dialogue.

 DAS Choreography was previously called Amsterdam Master of Choreography.
-DAS Choreography is founded in 2002.
+DAS Choreography was founded in 2002.
 Before that it was called Dance Unlimited.

-The new DAS Creative Producing - Entrepreneurship in the Arts Master's degree programme started in September 2018.
-This part-time master's is the first programme for creative producers in the Netherlands.
+That is why the part-time Master degree DAS Creative Producing - Entrepreneurship in the Arts was founded in September 2018.
+It is the first programme for creative producers in the Netherlands.

-DAS Research coordinates and supports all research groups at the DAS Graduate School, and is responsible for the development of master programmes and doctoral research.
-Focussing on ‘Performing Arts in Transition’, it operates at the heart of innovation and raises the school’s profile as an expert community.
+Focusing on ‘Performing Arts in Transition’, DAS Research operates at the heart of innovation and raises DAS Graduate School's profile as an expert community.
 DAS Research is responsible for initiating cross-programme activities and designing specific programmes that may involve external researchers and institutions.